FPGAwars/apio/COMMANDS.md

     apio raw -v                         # Show apio env setting. apio raw -h                         # Show this help info.

-  The '--' marker is used to seperate between the arguments of the apio command itself and those of the executed command.
+  The '--' marker is used to separate between the arguments of the apio command itself and those of the executed command.

 Options: